danvk/danvk.github.io/_posts/2026-03-08-oldnyc-updates.md

 ---
 layout: post
-title: 'AI adds 10,000 more photos to OldNYC'
+title: 'AI helps add 10,000 more photos to OldNYC'
 time: 11:30AM EST
 datetime: 2026-03-01 12:34AM EST
 summary: "To view the past, we must embrace the future."